ameksike/mongodb-assistant/doc/mls-project.md

         │  mandate to the merchant                 │
 ```

-The agent acts as a **relay** — it orchestrates the flow but never holds the user's signing key.
+The agent acts as a **relay**, it orchestrates the flow but never holds the user's signing key.
 This is similar to how Apple Pay works: the phone's secure enclave signs the transaction, not the merchant's app.

 ### What This PoC Implements